Pa'u riders: History

 The pa'u riding tradition began just after Captain Richard J. Cleveland introduced horses to Hawaii in 1803.
 Kamehameha disliked the creatures, partially on account of the amount of food they required, so western sailors began riding them along the beaches to demonstrate their capabilities.
 Hawaiian men and women quickly took to riding, establishing a long equestrian tradition that also includes the paniolo, the Hawaiian cowboy.
 As the early Western visitors to Hawaii were men, rather than women who might have introduced sidesaddle riding, Hawaiian women joined the men in learning to ride astride.
 Additionally, Hawaii soon established trade connections with Central and South America, where women often rode astride.
 This contact may have influenced the development of riding customs and dress among Hawaiian women.

 The term pāʻū means skirt in the Hawaiian language.
 Riders initially began wearing long skirts to protect their legs while traveling.
 Over time, as the riders took part in performances and displays, their outfits became more elaborate and elegant.
 English writer Isabella Bird visited Hawaii in 1873 and noted women riding astride, a notable difference from European custom.

 As the Kingdom declined, so did this tradition.
 Attempts were made by the monarchy to revive the custom but were unsuccessful.
 In 1906, Lizzie Puahi organized the first association of women riders for a floral auto parade.
 Puahi began the Pa'u Rider's Club from her residence in Waikiki, Oahu, and began holding monthly gatherings.
 They recruited other women and practiced equestrianism.
 Soon afterwards, Theresa Wilcox began a riding society.
 Today, Pa'u riders are commonly seen in festivals and parades across Hawaii.

-The pronunciation of the word pa'u is in two syllables because of the use of the Hawaiian diacritic called the okina.
-This apostrophe-like symbol indicates a glottal stop and precedes a separate vowel sound.
-This keeps similarly spelled words such as pau (pronounced "pow") and pa'u (pronounced "pah-oo") from being confused.
+The word pa'u has two syllables: the vowels are separated by a glottal stop, which is indicated in written Hawaiian by an apostrophe (or an ʻokina).

 In 1917 Jack London wrote in his work The Cruise of the Snark: